 Searching and screening

 Recent years have seen security threats evolve, resulting in the need for enhanced security searching at many venues.
-Not only does this mitigate the threat, it also offers reassurance to those attending.

-In other words, ironically, it is easy to create an ‘unregulated crowded space’ (a recognised security risk) outside a venue due to the queues and delays caused by the very security operation that has been implemented to protect visitors.
 This is perhaps just one example of where effective management of Zone Ex can smooth crowd arrival profiles, provide better information flows to both the visitors and organisers, and ultimately lead to a safer and more positive experience for all involved.

 One response to a security threat might be the need to search and/or screen spectators before they enter the sports ground.